 Dr. Pickart makes a small incision in the skin, through which he visualizes the pulley that tethers the affected tendon to the finger bone.
 After the pulley is opened, the skin is sutured, and a small dressing is placed.

 Recovery time for a trigger finger release is rapid.
 Patients are encouraged to move the affected finger immediately after the surgery.
 Surgical dressings are removed after a couple of days.
 Most patients return to work the next day, and many resume sports within two weeks.

 How Much Does Treatment of Trigger Finger Cost in Ventura?

 Usually, the surgical and non-surgical treatments for trigger fingers are covered by your insurance company.
 Pickart Plastic Surgery currently works with most insurance carriers to ensure that patients can receive high quality treatment.
-Dr. Pickart also offers CareCredit® and Capital One® to provide financing options for patients.
+Dr. Pickart also offers CareCredit® to provide financing option for patients.